gregolai/styled-system/docs/guides/migrating.md

   - `cloneFunction`
   - `mapProps`
   - `defaultBreakpoints`
 - Style functions no longer include a `propTypes` property.
-Use the `@styled-system/prop-types` utility instead (See [Updating Prop Types](#updating-prop-types))
+Use the `@tmp-styled-system/prop-types` utility instead (See [Updating Prop Types](#updating-prop-types))

 ## Changes

 - Number values are no longer converted to strings with `px` units.
 Most CSS-in-JS libraries now handle this, but if you need to use string values with units, provide them in your theme object and in prop values.
-- The `theme.breakpoints` object *must* specify CSS units.
+- The `theme.breakpoints` object _must_ specify CSS units.
 Numbers are no longer converted to pixel values.
 - The theme keys `heights`, `minWidths`, `maxWidths`, `minHeights`, `maxHeights` have all been consolidated into a single `theme.sizes` scale
 - The internal `get` utility's implementation has changed, if you've made use of this utility, either fork the code from v4 or ensure that you are using it with the following arguments: `get(object, path, fallback)`
 - Functions no longer return `null`, but return an empty object (`{}`) instead